Dziemborowicz/Hourglass-New/FAQ.md

 You can also resume all saved timers by checking **Open all saved timers** in the **Saved timers** submenu.

 And you can set the **Hourglass** to automatically open saved timers when it starts up by checking **Open saved timers on startup** in the **Advanced options** submenu.

+## How do I save a timer?

+A not expired yet timer is saved automatically when closed.
+See also [How do I resume a timer that I accidentally closed?](#how-do-i-resume-a-timer-that-i-accidentally-closed)

 ## How do I clear saved timers?